 Financial Liability Risks That Dwarf Commission Savings

-The economic consequences of disclosure failures create liability exposure that can significantly exceed FSBO commission savings on California’s median-priced homes.
+The economic consequences of disclosure failures create liability exposure that can significantly exceed FSBO commission savings on Arizona’s median-priced homes.

 1. Contract Rescission and Property Return